Richard Hawley: Style

-Hawley's inspiration has largely been found in his local Sheffield and 1960s rockabilly, he also stating that "I've only ever wanted to make music that's soulful, that has some depth and heart in it."
+Hawley's inspiration has largely been found in his local Sheffield.
+He stated that "I've only ever wanted to make music that's soulful, that has some depth and heart in it."
 From early on in his career he was "really obsessed with things like Chess Records, Sun Records, the Bihari brothers and those records of that time were all done in the blink of an eye and it was about capturing a moment, and there was a degree of musical alchemy in all that."
 Clash magazine noted the "Orbison and Walker comparisons" attributed to Hawley's early work.
 He described himself as "a jack of all trades" when commenting on his career as both a (session) musician and a songwriter, describing them as "running parallel".
 The covers and names of his albums often reference his home-town: "I know what it's like to live here in Sheffield and therefore it seems perfectly logical to write about it."

+Personal life

+Hawley is married to Helen, a therapist; together they have three grown-up children.

+Hawley is cousin to Joel White, keyboard player in the Sheffield band Hague & White.